 Essential oils - potent concentrates extracted from plants - are mainstays of DIY shampoos, conditioners, and skincare products.
 Depending on the plant they are derived from, their strength, and how they are used, these natural ingredients can offer powerful effects ranging from beneficial to downright dangerous.
 Many add a pleasant fragrance to DIY dandruff shampoo recipes.

-Just taking a close look at some of the most common ingredients in DIY dandruff treatment makes it clear that tinkering with your scalp care - even using natural ingredients - can be risky.
+Just taking a close look at some of the most common ingredients in DIY dandruff treatment makes it clear that tinkering with your scalp care - even using natural ingredients like aloe - can be risky.
 A bad reaction to a home remedy can leave your scalp more irritated, and this is the last thing you want if you’re trying to eliminate dandruff.

 Volumes of scientific evidence have shown that Zinc Pyrithione is a safe and effective dandruff-fighting ingredient.
 Regular use of a professional dandruff shampoo with Zinc Pyrithione is key to keeping flaking and itching at bay.